 Benny's love for soccer doesn't stop there.
 He wants Indonesian children to have the space and access to grow through soccer.

-This is what prompted him to establish the Intinusa Olah Prima Football Academy (ASIOP) school in 1997.
+That is what prompted him to establish the Intinusa Olah Prima Football Academy (ASIOP) in 1997.

-At that time, ASIOP became the first Indonesian soccer academy in Indonesia.
-The goal, he said, was to produce young soccer talents to compete at the professional level and the national team.
+At that time, ASIOP became the first soccer academy in Indonesia.
+Its goal, he said, is to produce young soccer talents to compete at the professional and national team levels.

-"Young talented children so that they can appear in international matches or even defend the Indonesian national team," he said.
+"Talented young people can perform in international matches or even defend the Indonesian national team," he said.

-Not just a small academy, ASIOP has now developed into a professional soccer club, with qualified facilities.
+Not just a small academy, ASIOP has now developed into a professional soccer club with adequate facilities.
 In January 2025, ASIOP even inaugurated its own stadium called ASTA Stadium.

-The various programs include the development of youth football talent through comprehensive training programs, including regular programs for achievement and hobby programs.
+The various programs include developing young soccer talent through comprehensive training programs, including regular programs for achievement and hobby programs.